cloudflare/stream-react/README.md

    */
   controls?: boolean;
   /**
-   * Returns the current playback time in seconds.
-Setting this value seeks the video to a new time.
+   * Setting this value seeks the video to a new time.
    */
   currentTime?: number;
   /**